Avatar: The Way of Water: Plot

-Jake summons Norm Spellman and Max Patel for help using their medical equipment, where they diagnose Kiri with epilepsy and warn that she cannot connect to the Spirit Tree again, as doing so may kill her.
-Although Ronal saves Kiri, Quaritch tracks Norm and Max's aircraft to the archipelago where the Metkayina live.
-Bringing Spider with him, Quaritch joins forces with the RDA's marine operations, led by Captain Mick Scoresby, and commandeers a whaling vessel that hunts Tulkuns to extract an anti-aging serum called amrita.
-Quaritch's squad raids the archipelago, interrogating the tribes about Jake's location to no avail.
-Quaritch then orders the whalers to kill Tulkuns near the villages to draw Jake out.
-Lo'ak mentally links with Payakan and learns that he was cast out because he went against the pacifist ways of his species and attacked the whalers who killed his mother, causing many deaths.
+Quaritch tracks Norm and Max's aircraft to the Metkayina's archipelago.
+Bringing Spider with him, Quaritch joins forces with the RDA's marine operations and commandeers a whaling vessel hunting Tulkuns.
+Quaritch's squad begins raiding the archipelago but fails to find Jake after interrogating local tribes.
+Quaritch begins to burn villages to draw Jake out.
+Lo'ak mentally links with Payakan and learns he was cast out because he attacked human whalers who killed his mother, violating the Tulkun's vow of pacifism.

-When the Metkayina learns of the Tulkun killings, Lo'ak warns Payakan, followed by his siblings and friends.
-They find Payakan being hunted, and Quaritch captures Lo'ak, Tsireya, and Tuk.
-Jake, Neytiri, and the Metkayina set out to confront the humans and rescue the kids.
-Quaritch forces Jake to surrender, but Payakan attacks the whalers, triggering a fight between the Metkayina and the crew members.
-Spider cripples the vessel, and Payakan severs Scoresby's arm.
-Neteyam rescues Lo'ak, Tsireya, and Spider but is killed after being fatally shot by Quaritch.
-Devastated, both parents go back to save their remaining children that were recaptured; upon facing Quaritch's team, Neytiri flies into a grieving rage and brutally murders many of them, accidentally breaking her father's bow in the process.
-Jake faces Quaritch, who uses Kiri as a hostage, and when Neytiri does the same with Spider, Quaritch at first denies their relationship but desists once Neytiri attempts to kill Spider.
+When the Metkayina learn of the RDA’s Tulkun killings, Lo'ak goes to warn Payakan, accompanied by most of the children.
+Payakan, they find, has been tagged for capture by the RDA’s crew, though he escapes as the children are caught.
+Jake, Neytiri, and the Metkayina confront the humans and rescue the kids.
+Quaritch forces Jake to surrender, but Payakan attacks the vessel, sparking a battle between the Metkayina and the humans.
+Spider cripples the RDA vessel, while Neteyam rescues Lo'ak, Tsireya, and Spider, but is fatally shot.
+Enraged by Neteyam's death, Jake and Neytiri attack the RDA crew, seeking to rescue Kiri and Tuk.
+After freeing Tuk, Jake finds Quaritch holding Kiri hostage, but Quaritch releases her when Neytiri threatens to kill Spider.
+They all get trapped inside the sinking vessel.
+After a tense skirmish, Jake strangles Quaritch unconscious and is rescued by Lo'ak and Payakan, while Kiri saves Neytiri and Tuk.
+Spider saves Quaritch from drowning but rejects him and rejoins Jake's family.

-Jake, Quaritch, Neytiri, and Tuk are trapped inside the sinking vessel.
-After a tense skirmish, Jake strangles Quaritch unconscious and is rescued by Lo'ak and Payakan, while Kiri rescues Neytiri and Tuk.
-Spider rescues Quaritch but refuses to go with him and rejoins Jake's family, at which point he is welcomed as a true son.
-After Neteyam's funeral, Jake informs Tonowari of his decision to leave the Metkayina.
-Still, the chief respectfully identifies Jake as part of the clan and welcomes him and his family to stay.
-Before vowing to resume their campaign against the RDA, Jake and his family accept and live their new life at sea.
+After Neteyam's funeral, Jake informs Tonowari of his decision to leave the Metkayina, but Tonowari declares Jake's family part of the clan and welcomes them to stay.
+Jake's family accepts their new lives at sea but vows to continue their struggle against the RDA.